inductiva/inductiva/docs-sources/amr-wind/flow-cylinder-benchmarks.md

 # Performance Comparison: CPU vs. GPU Configurations
-This benchmark report presents a performance and cost comparison across various CPU and GPU configurations.
-We identify the most effective hardware setup for running a computational fluid dynamics (CFD) workload, balancing speed, cost-efficiency, and resource utilization.
+This benchmark report presents a performance and cost comparison across various CPU and GPU configurations, serving as your trusted guide in selecting the right simulation hardware for your computational fluid dynamics (CFD) projects.

 We benchmark the *flow around a circular cylinder case* from the [AMR-Wind GitHub repository](https://github.com/Exawind/amr-wind/tree/main/test/test_files/ib_cylinder_Re_300), simulating flow over a cylinder at a Reynolds number of 10,000 using a 20-million-cell mesh.